PrincetonUniversity/SPECFEMPP/docs/parameter_documentation/run_setup.rst

 Runtime Setup
 #############

 Runtime setup section defines the run-time setup of the simulation.
+If this section is not defined, the simulation will be a serial simulation with a single run.

 Parameter definitions
 =====================